Ntfs.sys BSOD [SOLVED]

 If you keep getting random blue screens with

-Just work your way down the list until this Blue Screen of Death(BSoD) ntfs.sys issue goes away.
+Just work your way down the list until this Blue Screen of Death(BSoD) ntfs.sys issue is resolved.

 - Update ALL the drivers available